xwmx/nb/README.md

 in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.

+`notes` is intended to work essentially forever and have as lightweight of a footprint as possible.
+The entire program is a single Bash script that can be copied anywhere and should continue working as long as Bash and standard Linux / Unix environments exist.
+Since `notes` files are normal text files stored in git, you can easily switch to any other tool or just manage your notes manually in your shell or GUI file browser.

 #### Dependencies

 ##### Required